 Dedicated Donation & Campaign Pages

-Over 70% of nonprofit website donations are made by busy people taking the time to fill out an online donation form…over 300 billion dollars in the US.
-When someone has made the choice to donate and finds they are spending too much time completing a form, statistically half of them will leave.
-They may tell themselves they will return later when they have more time…..
+Over 70% of nonprofit website donations are made by busy people taking the time to fill out an online donation form.
+Last year that was over $300 billion dollars in the US alone.
+When someone has made the choice to donate and finds they are spending too much time completing a form, half of them will leave.
+They may tell themselves they will return later when they have more time, but your website needs to engage donors when and where they are ready to make a donation.

 Place yourself in the shoes of your donors.
 If you are asking them too many questions consider cutting them in half.
 Having to create an account is one of those unnecessary steps that causes donors to leave before donating.
 Too many clicks is another.
 Make your donation process user friendly by using innovative web design for nonprofits.